 Cities far south of the Bay Area also faced elevated air pollution levels as wildfire smoke traveled hundreds of miles from Northern California fires down the California Coast – typically pristine wine country resort towns like Paso Robles and wealthy beachside destinations like San Luis Obispo experienced dangerous PM2.5 pollution from the Bay Area fires.

-These Northern California fires were the first major blazes of the 2020 wildfire season in mid-August for the region, with several major fires breaking out during the week of August 16-22, 2020 with containment slow to progress as blazes began burning out control in a matter of days.
+These Northern California fires were the first major blazes of the 2020 wildfire season in mid-August for the region, with several major fires breaking out during the week of August 16-22, 2020 with containment slow to progress as blazes began burning out of control within a matter of days.

-Follow real-time air quality data updates from the Northern California fires using the IQAir AirVisual Map to see the latest impact of these fires on local air quality.
+Follow real-time air quality data updates in Northern California fires using the IQAir AirVisual Map to see the latest local air quality.

 Click the links below to see real-time air quality for other Northern California cities impacted by these fires: